Rmin-code2005/sparkey_gyro/README.md

 # sparkey_gyro

-An Arduino library for interfacing with the Sparkey 3-axis gyroscope sensor over I2C & UART buses.
+An Arduino library for interfacing with the Sparkey 3-axis + linear acceleration gyroscope sensor over I2C & UART buses.
 This library provides an easy-to-use API to initialize the sensor, calibrate it, and read angular data from the X, Y, and Z axes.

 ## Features